open-telemetry/opentelemetry-go-instrumentation/docs/getting-started/README.md

 Each trace should contain data according to the OpenTelemetry specification, for example: gRPC method names, start and end timestamps, and even the goroutine id.

 Notice that we did not change the emojivoto-voting application to use OpenTelemetry.
-This is the exact same container that we usde earlier.
+This is the exact same container that we used earlier.

 ## Next Steps